-- 90. The assurance practitioner shall include in the engagement documentation: - (a) Issues identified with respect to compliance with relevant ethical requirements and how they were resolved; - (b) Conclusions on compliance with independence requirements that apply to the engagement, and any relevant discussions with the assurance practitioner's company, firm or practice that support these conclusions; - (c) Conclusions reached regarding the acceptance and continuance of client relationships and assurance engagements; and - (d) The nature and scope of, and conclusions resulting from, consultations undertaken during the course of the engagement.
+- 94. The assurance practitioner shall include in the engagement documentation: - (a) Issues identified with respect to compliance with relevant ethical requirements and how they were resolved; - (b) Conclusions on compliance with independence requirements that apply to the engagement, and any relevant discussions with the assurance practitioner's firm that support these conclusions; - (c) Conclusions reached regarding the acceptance and continuance of client relationships and assurance engagements; and - (d) The nature and scope of, and conclusions resulting from, consultations undertaken during the course of the engagement.